surifirstpin/biplus_documentation/docs/Tags.md

 ## Create Tag

-Tag is a label attached to reports or dashboards
+Tag is a label attached to provide information

 ## Edit Tag